proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Get incoming transactions

-Gets an array of incoming transactions.
+To get an array of incoming transactions.

+**Note:**
 A transaction is said to be incoming with respect to an account if the account is the recipient of the transaction.

 **Options**